-Duties are only paid for when the goods leave the warehouse.
+Duties are only paid for during customs clearance when the goods leave the warehouse.
 As such, importers can focus their expenditure and efforts on essential or additional pre-sale operations, including legal work needed to import their goods over.

 According to recent studies, bonded warehouses have shown to save about 25-30% of costs due to deferred taxes.

 Bonded warehouses offer indefinite storage so you are provided with a secured space to store your imported goods.

 The indefinite storage time also means you won’t have to risk shipping your entire inventory out to different warehouses when the storage time runs out.

 Bonded warehouses are equipped with facilities to store any type of product for long periods of time while maintaining their quality.
 You can rest assured that your valuable goods will be well taken care of.

 On top of that, goods are also fully documented and protected.
 Bonded warehouses come with advanced security features such as CCTV cameras and fire-fighting systems to ensure safe storage.